Chinese employees at Microsoft's Nokia arm protest mass layoffs

 Microsoft announced on July 17 the deepest job cuts in its 39-year history, amounting to 18,000 positions.
 Microsoft said up to 12,500 of those jobs would come from Nokia, the Finnish handset maker it bought in April in a $7.2 billion friendly takeover.

-The protests took place at a Beijing research center and factory employing 2,400 people, according to a statement from organizers, and amounted to the latest in a string of troubles for the U.S. software giant in China.
+The protests took place at a Beijing research centre and factory employing 2,400 people, according to a statement from organisers, and amounted to the latest in a string of troubles for the U.S. software giant in China.

 Microsoft offices in four cities were raided this week by Chinese authorities as part of an ongoing anti-monopoly investigation announced on Tuesday.

-More broadly, labor disputes have risen across China over the past year in tandem with a slowdown in growth in the world’s No. 2 economy.
+More broadly, labour disputes have risen across China over the past year in tandem with a slowdown in growth in the world’s No. 2 economy.

 Since taking the helm of Microsoft in February, Chief Executive Satya Nadella has pledged to slim down his company to compete with nimbler internet-based rivals.